BuckShlegeris/BuckShlegeris.github.io/_posts/2015-08-08-value-of-life.md

 That life is being classified as significantly less than $2 PPP a day, which I don’t think includes the benefits of free rice, his brother’s food, or fishing in the river.

-I’m not trying to trivialize extreme poverty here: that life sounds pretty shit, and I’m incredibly glad I don’t have it.
+I’m not trying to trivialize extreme poverty here: that life sounds pretty unpleasant, and I’m incredibly glad I don’t have it.
 But I don’t think it’s entirely sensible to call that "living on $1 a day”.

 On the other hand, I get the benefits of a lot of government spending which Malawians don’t: I have subsidized public transport, and reasonably good police, and good roads, and so on.